Gareth Keenan

-Gareth Keenan (born 17 April 1971) is a fictional paper salesman on the BBC's comedy The Office, portrayed by Mackenzie Crook.
+Gareth Keenan (born 17 April 1971) is a fictional paper salesman from the BBC sitcom The Office, portrayed by Mackenzie Crook.
 Gareth is a self-important team leader proud of his alleged Lieutenant status in the Territorial Army.
-He spends his days annoying his co-workers at Wernham Hogg with his rigid enforcement of the rules and sycophantic attitude towards David Brent, whom he views as a friend.
-Gareth describes his job title as "Assistant regional manager", but Brent often corrects this to "Assistant to the regional manager".
+He spends his days annoying his co-workers at Wernham Hogg with his rigid enforcement of the rules and sycophantic attitude towards his manager, David Brent, whom he views as a friend.
+Gareth describes his job title as "Assistant Regional Manager", but Brent often corrects this to "Assistant to the Regional Manager".
 His counterpart on the US series is Dwight Schrute.
-The character was originally meant to be a tough and fierce character in the mockumentary, but after Crook's audition, Ricky Gervais and Stephen Merchant had to change his lines to fit his new personality.
+Keenan was originally meant to be a tough military character but, after Crook's audition, Ricky Gervais and Stephen Merchant decided to reinterpret the character.